-[Denominated Psychology Only] Module Coordinator: Prof. Jane Walsh
+Module Coordinator: Prof. Jane Walsh

 This course focuses on methodological issues that arise in psychological research, such as demand characteristics, ethical considerations and experimental control.
-The application of a several advanced statistical methods to research designs is also covered (e.g., factorial analysis of variance and multiple regression).
-The course will also provide an advanced course in SPSS.
-PS405 Advanced Research Methods will be delivered on-campus every week at Thursday 9-11.
+The application of a number of advanced statistical methods to research designs is also covered (e.g., factorial analysis of variance and multiple regression).
+The course will also provide an advanced course in SPSS, examined by an exam.